pg-format/pgraphs/README.md

 - `undirected` (optional) a boolean value whether the edge is undirected
 - `from` an identifier of a node in this graph
 - `to` an identifier of a node in this graph
-- `labels` a (possibly empty) array of labels, each being a non-empty string.
+- `labels` a (possibly empty) array of labels, each being a string.
 Labels must be unique per edge.
 - `properties` a (possibly empty) JSON object with properties with same definition as above in node objects.

 The PG-JSON format is also defined by JSON Schema file